reimagined/hacker-news-resolve/README.md

 Implement a component rendering a list of stories.

-Install packages:
+Install the following packages:
-* url - to parse URL
+* url - to parse URLs
 * plur - to pluralize words
 * sanitizer - to sanitize story content markup